 Circular saws are categorized by the diameter of their blade they take.
-The most common and useful size is 7-1/4 inch.
+The most common and useful size is 7 and 1/4 inch.
 Saws this size will cut through material more than 3-inches thick, and they also offer the widest variety of blade choices for cutting substances other than wood.

 Circular saws have long been available in two styles.
 Worm-drive saws are short and long, with the handle behind the blade.
-The blade is located on the left, making it visible to right-handed users--a feature I particularly like.
+The blade is located on the left, making it visible to right-handed users.
 They tend to be heavier and have more torque than sidewinders.

 Sidewinders are the most recognizable style to most of us.
 The handle is set higher over the blade, and the blade has traditionally been located on the right side of the saw.
 They are lighter and less expensive than worm drives, and they spin faster.
 A good sidewinder is the best choice for the home workshop.

 The power of circular saws is most often expressed in amperage.
 Today, 15-amp saws are the standard.
 We would only recommend a 10- or 12-amp saw for someone who knew they would be using it infrequently.
 The price difference just isn't that significant for a purchase you can expect to use for many years.